dustinpfister/blog_posts/_posts/linux-ps.md

 layout: post
 categories: linux
 id: 524
-updated: 2021-03-09 07:43:09
+updated: 2021-03-09 07:45:03
-version: 1.15
+version: 1.16
 ---

 So today I am taking a look at the [Linux ps](https://www.tecmint.com/ps-command-examples-for-linux-process-monitoring/) command.
 This command can be used to get a snapshot of all the processes running on Linux at the moment that the command is called.
 Helpful information about each process running in a selection is included in the output including a process id that can be used with other commands such as the kill command to halt a process.

 There are many options for the command that can be used to control selection of which process to print to the standard output, and formating of the output when it comes to what I want to know about processes.
-In this post I will be going over some typical examples of the Linux ps command, and a use case example with nodejs while I am at it.
+In this post I will be going over some typical examples of the Linux ps command, that have to do with selecting all process, processes for a user, and just instances of a single command.
+I will also be going over some examples that have to do with creating a custom output of the command, and a use case example with nodejs while I am at it.

 <!-- more -->